szl0144/stock-data-analysis-agent/README.md

 # AI Data Science Team Copilot

 **An AI-powered data science team of copilots that uses agents to help you perform common data science tasks faster**.

+Star ⭐ This GitHub (Takes 2 seconds and means a lot).

 ---